 What about feeling a shortage of money and needing to make more immediately?

 Dada answered, “When you remember that love is all there is, you open yourself up too many resources that provide exactly what it is you feel you are lacking.
 If you can’t see these streams from the fearful place you stand and you find your way into loving thoughts and actions, you will have access to an abundance that will sustain you and your loved ones.
 Many people, particularly in capitalist nations, fear if they stop pushing themselves they will not succeed.
 The opposite is true.
 There is a magnetism in those that understand what “enough” looks like and they change the world in a balanced and sustained way through that knowing.”

 He ended by reminding us that the only barrier to giving and receiving unconditional love is believing we are enough, we have enough, we give enough, we know enough, we make enough, we produce enough.
 It is not a process of learning, but rather one of remembering something we already know that is so simple and yet so easily forgotten.

 Passata is uncooked tomato sauce without seeds or skins, bottled and preserved to be used in a variety of dishes such as pizza, pasta, lasagna, and soups.
 It needs to be cooked when used, as it is only blanched when canned.
 It is not meant to be eaten from the jar.
 Because it is bottled uncooked, it retains that peak freshness and vibrant sunburst flavor.

 Dada planted, grew, and harvested all of his passata tomatoes by hand but that is not required to make a mouthwatering product.
 The love you put in each jar is the most important ingredient.
 In addition to love, traditional passata has only one ingredient…

-- Place seeded tomatoes in large pot and cover with lid.
+- Place seeded tomatoes in a large pot and cover with the lid.
 Cook over low heat until they are smashed a bit.